Who We Are

 Doug Stewart, Deacon

-Hello, I’m Doug and I oversee the music group and tech team.
+Hello, I’m Doug and I serve BBC by overseeing the music group and tech team.

-When I have some free time, I enjoy playing the guitar and looking in guitar shops, although my wife says I don’t need anymore!
+When I have some free time, I enjoy playing the guitar and looking at guitars in music shops (although my wife says I don’t need anymore!).

 I also enjoy camping and going to different places around Dorset.
-I’m married to Gabriella who also sings in the band and on the keyboard; we’ve been at BBC for 7 years although I attended here with my parents back in the late 80’s/early 90’s.
+I’m married to Gabriella who also sings in the band and plays the keyboard; we’ve been at BBC for several years although I attended here with my parents back in the late 80’s/early 90’s.
 I’m excited with the church’s growth in the last few years, and to see where God takes us in the future.

 The church is founded in Boscombe by a small company of devoted men and women, led by the Rev. H. C. Leonard.